 10. Kodo Millet

 Kodo Millet, also known as Kodon Millet, is a digestible variant with higher amounts of lecithin amino acid.
 It has a significant effect on strengthening the nervous system.
 Kodo is a fantastic source of B vitamins, especially niacin, B6, and folic acid, among other vitamins and minerals.
 It contains calcium, iron, potassium, magnesium, and zinc minerals.
 Being a gluten-free millet, it is great for gluten-intolerant individuals.
 It can relieve cardiovascular disorders such as high blood pressure and cholesterol levels when eaten regularly by postmenopausal women.

 Including Millets in your diet is one of the best decisions you can make!
 They have multiple health benefits and provide your body with the energy it needs to go through the day.
 You can choose from different types of millets and get to cook some amazing healthy and tasty recipes that will leave you in awe!
-They are full of essential nutrients, and every kind of millet has its own unique taste and health benefits.
-Now that you know about different millets, it will be easy for you to choose the right one for you and your family.
+They are full of essential nutrients, and every kinds of millet have its own unique taste and health benefits.
+Now that you know about different varieties of millets, it will be easy for you to choose the right one for you and your family.
 Try swapping rice with organic millet and look at the difference it will make!

 Several studies have recorded that Kodo millet and small Millet have 37% to 38% dietary fibre, which is the highest among cereals.